ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 it).
 How to resolve an incident instance is out of the scope of this document.

-Incident resolve rpc allows multiple incident instances to be resolved at a time.
-If an incident instance is successfully resolved, a separate notification will be triggered to update the incident status to 'cleared'.
-If the incident content is changed during this process, a notification update will be triggered.
+Network incident resolve rpc allows multiple network incident instances to be resolved at a time.
+If a network incident instance is successfully resolved, a separate notification will be triggered to update the network incident status to 'cleared'.
+If the network incident content is changed during this process, a notification update will be triggered.

 ## RPC Failure